Regine Tugade Watson of Guam #1

 He also won silver at the 2012 Oceania Championships in Australia in the men’s 1,600-meter relay, under-20 division, with teammates Nicolas Raval, Jordan Tingson, and Rey John Flores.

-He remembered his trip in 2012 to Australia for the Oceania Championships with the national team and seeing teammates Amy Atkinson and Derek Mandell, who represented Guam at the London Olympics, and it really inspired him to work hard and try for Rio.
+He remembered his trip in 2012 to Australia for the Oceania Championships with the national team and seeing teammates Amy Atkinson and Derek Mandell, who represented Guam at the London Olympics.
+It really inspired him to work hard and try for Rio.

 “That goal has finally come into fruition,” Ilustre said.